SamuelHarner/samuelharner.github.io/_posts/2022-06-19-avoiding-decrepities.md

 Sinclair and LaPlante add on page 113 that:

 > "...smoking is not a private, victimless activity.
-The levels of DNA-damaging aromatic amines in cigarette smoke are about fifty to sixty times as high in secondhand as in firsthandsmoke."
+The levels of DNA-damaging aromatic amines in cigarette smoke are about fifty to sixty times as high in secondhand as in firsthand smoke."

 #### Recommendations
 - Do not smoke